bworks84/terraform-proj/README.md

 ## Steps

 [x] - Create AWS User account with proper permissions for building out EC2 and VPC resources.
-Also install AWS CLI with Access keys
+Also install AWS CLI with Access keys.
 [x] - Start up VSCode and create an new directory for project.
 Initialize with Github via the terminal.
-Add plugins like AWS (to be able to see active AWS resources in VSCode)
+Add plugins like AWS (to be able to see active AWS resources in VSCode).
-[x] - Become familiar with terraform plan, apply, state/show <resource>, etc [x] - Build Basic AWS Environment:
+[x] - Become familiar with terraform plan, apply, state/show <resource>, etc.
+[x] - Build Basic AWS Environment:

 - VPC: VPC give you full control over your virtual environment, including resource placement, connectivity, and security